SethBling/PBChance/README.md

 Very slow segment times will be eliminated.
 Should set to a number, which are clearly too slow for a normal run.
 Should be checked with the debug file (clipped segments), for the correct setting and result.
 Valid values: 100-999 Suggestion: 150-200

 Hint: The displaying chance on the start should be realistic.
 But rather too small than too high, for more motivation during a run.
 Try with these settings to optimize the chance estimation.
+Generate and open the text file pbchance_debug.txt (recommended a fixed font like currier) for understanding the calculation of PBChance.

 ## Debuging settings (should be 0 during regular runs)